exchange321/integration-experiment-meteor/README.md

 ## Logs
 * As webpack:webpack hasn't been actively updated and it doesn't support the latest Meteor version 1.4+, Webpack Integration is dropped in this project.
+* As Meteor for Windows is incredibly slow, separation of client and server is under consideration.